tthomas-ss/udacity/README.md

-# udacity
+# Udacity projects
-For Udacity projects
+This repository will be used to submit Udacity projects.